VladimirTambovtsev/Meteor.js-Auth/README.md

-# meteor.js

-Meteor.js app with React & MongoDB
+# Meteor.js with React & MongoDB